Gun.Smoke: NES version

 The game was later ported to the Nintendo Entertainment System (NES) and Family Computer Disk System (FDS) in 1988.
-The game has a new storyline: In 1849, a gang known as the Wingates attacks the town of Hicksville, kills the sheriff, and causes trouble everyday until Billy, the main character, comes to town to free it from the gang.
+The game has a new storyline: In 1849, a gang known as the Wingates attacks the town of Hicksville, kills the sheriff, and causes trouble everyday until Billie Bob, the main character, comes to town to free it from the gang.
 The NES version also has different music.

 Soundtrack

 The soundtrack for the arcade version was composed by Ayako Mori.
 On August 25, 1986, Alfa Records released a limited-edition soundtrack, featuring all of the music from the arcade version, as well as two unused tracks.
 Its catalog number was Capcom Game Music – 28XA-94.

 Reception

 Game Machine listed Gun.Smoke in their January 1986 issue as being the second most-successful table arcade unit of the month in Japan.
 The US Play Meter charts listed it as one of the top five arcade games the same month.
 It went on to be Japan's sixth highest-grossing table arcade game during the first half of 1986.

 The arcade game received positive reviews.
 In a January 1986 issue of Play Meter magazine, Frank Seninsky listed Gun.Smoke as the top recommended arcade conversion kit, calling it "a number-one kit with great graphics."
 Computer and Video Games magazine gave the arcade game a positive review in March 1986, calling it an "excellent" fast-paced shooter, considering it to be better than light gun shooters such as Hogan's Alley and Shoot Out.